Chapter 4 Attribution units (SAU and IDAU)

 The designer of a microcontroller or SoC device divides the memory spaces into Secure and Non-secure areas.
 Software defines some of the regions using the Secure Attribution Unit (SAU), or by device-specific controller logic that is connected to a special Implementation Defined Attribution Unit (IDAU) interface on the processor.
 The memory partitioning is also used to define peripherals as Secure or Non-secure.

-The SAU is only implemented if the ARMv8-M Security Extension is included in the processor.
-The number of regions that are included in the SAU can be configured to be either 0, 4 or 8.
+The SAU is only implemented if the Armv8-M Security Extension is included in the processor.
+The number of regions that are included in the SAU is IMPLEMENTATION-DEFINED.

 The SAU can only be programmed in Secure state.
 Regions are programmed using the SAU Region number Register (SAU_RNR), SAU Region base Address Register (SAU_RBAR), and SAU Region Limit Address Register (SAU_RLAR).
 The SAU can be enabled using the SAU Control Register (SAU_CTRL).

 Note: When programming the SAU Non-secure regions, you must ensure that Secure data and code is not exposed to Non-secure applications.

 Security attribution and memory protection in the processor are provided by the optional SAU and the optional Memory Protection Units (MPUs).